noteblockcommons/NoteBlockWorkHistory/README.md

 #### Repo: forked repo -> noteblockcommons/NoteBlockWebApp
+- `e7867a44a656497ad2e135de1532283f3fac5add` by **Antony** on forked repo on Antony's account Adding typescript v 4.4.3 to package.json + tsconfig where `#include` is applied to all files in `/src` + test upgrades
+- `0eaf1e32faf19a145151a5c9101b68c7971ec24c` by **Antony** on forked repo on Antony's account Minor .gitignore updates

 ### Issue history
 #### Repo: noteblockcommons/noteblock_webapp
 1. As a user, I want to be authenticated by the app
     - Completed on localhost by Antony
 2. Convert application to typescript
     - Completed on localhost by Antony
 3. Convert app to use Material UI over current User facing module
     - WIP by Antony
 4. auth0 integration also requires clientId setup
     - Reviewed by both Mark and Antony over call on 9/25/21, Solution found together, WIP by Mark
 5. Create button for metamask connection by user
     - Showcased by Mark on 9/25/21 call, WIP by Antony
 6. Make metamask button visible or active after login
     - Showcased by Mark on 9/25/21 call, WIP by Antony

 #### Repo: forked repo -> noteblockcommons/NoteBlockWebApp
 1. Upgrade application to use typescript
     - Completed by Antony 9/26.
 Pending PR reviewal
 2. Upgrade application to use Material-UI
     - WIP by Antony.
 Suggested by Antony as well

 ## Technical Notes: